William-Liang808/William-Liang808.github.io/essays/lets-not-reinvent-the-wheel.md

 ## Advantages

 As said in my title, we should not have to reinvent the wheel when it comes to UI design since a lot has already been built for us through the amazing and free frameworks.
 Need a nice menu?
 Semantic has it.
 What about a button with a heart icon in the center?
 You do not need to know how to make it with raw HTML & CSS because the Semantic framework also has it under its various libraries.
 With Semantic the possibilities are endless.
 The features of Semantic is well documented and I was able to find just about everything I need to create an amazing-looking webpage with a little amount of coding in HTML and CSS.
 I believe that with enough time and effort given to learn a framework such as Semantic UI, the returns it will provide will be much greater in the short and long term.

+## Disadvantages

+You may finish whatever work you may have a little too fast.
+If you're getting paid by the hour, this may be the only downside that I see.
+Other than that, in my opinion there are no disadvantages to using a framework such as Semantic.